Insects and Bugs Spiritual Meanings – What’s the Message?

 If the dragonfly is your totem insect, honor it by wearing this beautiful Ross-Simons Opal and Blue & White Topaz Dragonfly Pendant Necklace set in sterling silver and 18k gold.

-The snail also takes its home with it wherever it goes so it's comfortable with its existence.
+The snail also takes its home with it wherever it goes so it's comfortable with its Existence.
 It also knows how to retreat as soon as there’s danger ahead (or above).
-Their spiral shell is a symbolism of growth, cycles of life, and an evolving consciousness.
+Their spiral shell is a symbol of growth, cycles of life, and evolving consciousness.

 Snails teach us not to be hasty.
 Life isn’t a race to be run and won.
 In fact, we should be taking it step-by-step by living in the moment.
 So, the snail teaches us about the power of NOW.
 They want us to relax and enjoy the journey called life.

 Make sure you read Eckhart Tolle's book, "The Power of Now: A Guide to Spiritual Enlightenment." to discover how to live in the moment.